Ä¢¹½ÊÓÆµÍø

 • The supervisor schedules a meeting with the faculty member to discuss the FPAR and the Strengths Based Coaching Report.
 The meeting will occur by March 31.
 The purpose of the meeting is to discuss the work the faculty member has done in the previous year and the work the faculty member will be doing in the future.
 The supervisor and faculty member will also discuss any potential revision of the FPAR.
 If the FPAR is revised, the supervisor will finish signing off activities.
 The supervisor may revise the Strengths Based Coaching Report based on the meeting.
 The faculty member will receive the finalized Strengths Based Coaching Report after the meeting.

 • After the meeting with the supervisor occurs, information will be provided to the faculty member regarding how to confirm that they have met with the supervisor and received the finalized Strengths Based Coaching Report.
 At this point, the faculty member will also have the option of including comments regarding the Strengths Based Coaching Report.
-Should a supervisor choose to revise the Strengths Based Coaching Report, they will need to contact HR.
+Should a supervisor choose to revise the Strengths Based Coaching Report, they will need to contact Human Resources.

 A. Purpose